Uriel-Zaed/Popcorn-Palace/Instructions.md

 ### Manual API Testing

+1. You can use swagger at: http://localhost:8080/swagger-ui/index.html#/ For test API endpoints and examine the API's schemas

-You can test the API endpoints using Postman or curl:
+2. You can test the API endpoints using Postman or curl:

 #### Movie API Examples: